 Can Alcohol Cause Diabetes?

-Although alcohol cannot directly cause type 2 diabetes, it can increase the risk of developing it:
+Although alcohol cannot directly cause type 2 diabetes, it can increase the risk of developing it.
+This can occur through:

 - Obesity: Obesity (BMI ≥ 30) significantly increases the risk of developing type 2 diabetes.
 Even overweight people who are not obese (BMI of 25–29) are at higher risk.

 - Chronic pancreatitis: The pancreas is the organ that produces insulin.
 Chronic pancreatitis damages insulin-producing cells, which can cause diabetes.